avpnusr/nzbget/README.md

 **Username:** nzbget
 **Password:** tegbzn6789

-**Important:** Change this default credentials, or risk someone hijacking the container!
+**Important:** Change the default credentials, or risk someone hijacking the container!

 - For **[/config/location]**, use the folder, where your **nzbget.conf** file is stored.